pnborkar/pinchbite/README.md

 What's in Version 1.0 (Features):
 Client App (iOS)
 - Able to search restaurants in your area
 - Search menu for the restaurant.
 This is full menu from the restaurant.
-Different menu types are color coded- Menus are shown in various color bands, so its easier for user tO select the menu
+Different menu types are color coded- Menus are shown in various color bands, so its easier for user to select the menu
-    - For the selected menu items, user can modify the number of items or delete the menu items, specify order types like pickup/deliver /preorder, # of people, time of arrival and t then send the order to the restaurant for processing- Able to get notification from the restaurant once the order is being processed
+- For the selected menu items, user can modify the number of items or delete the menu items, specify order types like pickup/deliver /preorder, # of people, time of arrival and then send the order to the restaurant for processing- Able to get notification from the restaurant once the order is being processed

 Restaurant App (iOS)
 - Able to confirm and process the incoming order

 Whats Coming in Future::
 - Will add many restaurants so users will have lot to choose from.